RonaldBruckner/ShutterControl/README.md

 ![](https://github.com/RonaldBruckner/ShutterControl/blob/master/images/learn_screen.png?raw=true)
 ![](https://github.com/RonaldBruckner/ShutterControl/blob/master/images/widget.png?raw=true)

-A lot of quipment in home automation is based on the RF 433 MHz technology, or use a simple IR remote control also used for TVs.
+A lot of wquipment in home automation is based on the RF 433 MHz technology, or use a simple IR remote control also used for TVs.
-To control such equipment with a samrt phone two things are needed.
+To control such equipment with a smart phone two things are needed.

 1. Hardware<br/>
 A device which can receive and send RF or IR commands.